ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 deviceSubId - is the internal Id of the device.
 For example in case of iris capture, the device can have two modules in a single device, it is possible to address each device with a sub Id so we can identify or command each of it in isolation.
 Sub Id is a simple index which always starts with 1 and increases sequentially for each sub device present.

 callbackId - this differs as per the OS.
-In case of linux and windows operating systems it is a http url.
+In case of Linux and windows operating systems it is a http URL.
 In the case of android, it is the intent name.
-In IOS it is the url scheme.
-The call back url takes precedence over future request as a base url.
+In IOS it is the URL scheme.
+The call back url takes precedence over future request as a base URL.

 digitalId - As per the Digital Id definition. unsigned digitalId.

-deviceCode: A unique code given by MOSIP after successfull registration,
+deviceCode: A unique code given by MOSIP after successful registration,

 specVersion - Array of supported MDS specification version",

-purpose - Purpose of the device in the mosip ecosystem.
+purpose - Purpose of the device in the MOSIP ecosystem.

-errorCode - standaridized error code. errorInfo - description of the error that can be displayed to end user.
+errorCode - standardized error code. errorInfo - description of the error that can be displayed to end user.
 Multi lingual support.

 ```